corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 {{< note >}}

-If you run the DDL and DML statements separately, for example, if the DB admin runs DDL, and a CorDapp user runs DML, you need to manually separate the DDL and DML statements into separate scripts.
+If you run the DDL and DML statements separately (for example, if the DB admin runs DDL and a CorDapp user runs DML) you need to manually separate the DDL and DML statements into separate scripts.

 {{< /note >}}